-The additional debug menus and buttons are:
+• The additional debug menus and buttons are:

 - The 'Breakpoints' menu lists breakpoints that have been set on components (by right-clicking them and selecting 'Set Breakpoint'.
 You also have the option of clearing all breakpoints.
 Individual breakpoints can be cleared by right-clicking a component and selecting 'Clear Breakpoint'.
-When a component has a breakpoint set on it, it will be displayed with a thick red border (only visible when in debug mode). - The 'Stoppages' menu lists service runners where components are waiting to be executed.
-It may contain different entries for the same service as the same service may be being executed by different service runners at the same time. - The 'Service Stack' menu lists the service runner stack in the context of the currently select stoppage (if you haven't selected a particular stoppage then it will default to displaying the service runner stack of the first stoppage found for the current service).
+When a component has a breakpoint set on it, it will be displayed with a thick red border. - The 'Stoppages' menu lists service runners where components are waiting to be executed.
+It may contain different entries for the same service as the same service may be being executed by different service runners at the same time. - The 'Service Stack' menu lists the service runner stack in the context of the currently select stoppage (if you haven't selected a particular stoppage then it will default to displaying the service runner stack of the first stoppage found for the current service). - You can select a service runner from the stack to see the inputs and outputs of executed components in the service call chain.

-- You can select a service runner from the stack to see the inputs and outputs of executed components in the service call chain. - The button runs any single 'awaiting execution' component in the current stoppage service (select a particular stoppage if the service is currently being run by different service runners).
+- The button runs any single 'awaiting execution' component in the current stoppage service (select a particular stoppage if the service is currently being run by different service runners).
 The icon will be greyed out if there are none to execute.
 To run a specific 'awaiting execution' component, right-click and select 'Execute' (or 'Execute Into' if it's a service call and you want to step into the service call). - The button will resume executing all 'awaiting execution' components across all services and stop execution at the first component which is set with a breakpoint.
 If no breakpoint is hit then execution will continue without stopping.
-The icon will be greyed out if there are no breakpoints set across all services. - The button will resume executing all 'awaiting execution' components across all services and continue without stopping (ie. breakpoints will have no effect). - The button will terminate the debug session immediately and return you to the run panel. - Additionally, if you have a service with any 'awaiting execution' components then you can right-click on any component and select 'Execute to Here'.
+The icon will be greyed out if there are no breakpoints set across all services. - The button will resume executing all 'awaiting execution' components across all services and continue without stopping (ie. breakpoints will have no effect). - The×button will terminate the debug session immediately and return you to the run panel. - Additionally, if you have a service with any 'awaiting execution' components then you can right-click on any component and select 'Execute to Here'.
 This will resume executing all 'awaiting execution' components in the current service runner and either stop at the selected component, or if it is not hit, execution will stop on the output component (giving you the opportunity to examine what just happened). - During debugging, right-clicking a component will display component-related debug options, below the divider in the pop-up menu.
 These include: - a) Execute.
 This option is only available if the component is awaiting execution. - b) Execute Into.
 This option is only available if the component is awaiting execution and is a service invoker. - c) Set/Clear Breakpoint.
 This option is always available. - d) Execute to Here.
 This option is only available if you are in the context of a stopped service. - a) View Inputs/Modify Inputs.
 The View Inputs option is available if the component has already been executed.
 The View/Modify Inputs option is available if the component is awaiting execution. - a) View Outputs.
-This option is available if the component has already been executed. - Note: during debugging, you are free to edit any service.
-However, editing a currently executing service may cause it's execution to hang or complain about a missing value.
+This option is available if the component has already been executed. - During debugging, if the execution of a component fails and it doesn't have an error handler (resulting in a failed service), then the component incurs a stoppage so that its inputs and call stack can be examined.